Sun tanning

 Sun tanning or tanning is the process whereby skin color is darkened or tanned.
 It is most often a result of exposure to ultraviolet (UV) radiation from sunlight or from artificial sources, such as a tanning lamp found in indoor tanning beds.
 People who deliberately tan their skin by exposure to the sun engage in a passive recreational activity of sun bathing.
-Some people use chemical products which can produce a tanning effect without exposure to ultraviolet radiation, known as sunless tanning.
+Some people use chemical products that can produce a tanning effect without exposure to ultraviolet radiation, known as sunless tanning.